 Barley is high in linoleic acid, a traditional calmant for dry skin.

 Britain in a Bottle Noble Isle sources natural extract of malted barley from the time-honoured Balvenie Distillery in Dufftown, one of only a few distilleries still harvesting and malting its own barley to create an exclusive range of handcrafted single malt Scotch whiskies, characterised by a smooth, honeyed complexity.

-Products available: Hand Wash, Hand Lotion, Bath & Shower Gel and Fine Fragrance Reed Diffuser.
+Products available: Hand Wash, Hand Lotion, Bath & Shower Gel, Fine Fragrance Candle and Reed Diffuser.